Anatomy

 Presets and controllers

-A preset is always associated with a controller, which acts as a data resource for the component.
-Controllers provide the configuration data and event bindings the component needs to function in your experience.
-By selecting a preset, the required controller is added to the page.
-By adding a controller to the page, any new applicable components will have that controller's preset.
-For more information about how controllers work, see Controllers.
-For instructions on using the data inspector to view the default presets for a component, see View properties and events in the Controller API.
+A preset is linked to a controller, which serves as a data resource.
+Controllers provide configuration data and event bindings for the component.
+Selecting a preset adds the required controller to the page, allowing new components to use its preset.
+For more on controllers, see controllers.
+For default presets, see view properties and events in the controller API.

 Table